 Guidance for well-baby visits: This guidance document was created by request with talking points for key well-baby visits that align with the Rourke baby record.
 Print resources to support this education can be ordered at no cost.

 Tools for community service or child care organizations

-This is a car seat, booster seat, and seat belt basics workshop for program staff, social workers, volunteers, and care providers who transport children.
-This two-three hour online, on-demand workshop will guide participants through the basics of child passenger safety.
-Child Safety Link can offer this program at no cost to organizations in Newfoundland and Labrador, through a partnership with the Child Passenger Safety Association of Canada.
+There is a car seat, booster seat, and seat belt basics workshop for program staff, social workers, volunteers, and care providers who transport children.
+This 2-3 hour online, on-demand workshop will guide participants through the basics of child passenger safety.
+Child Safety Link can offer this program at no cost to organizations throughout Atlantic Canada, through a partnership with the Child Passenger Safety Association of Canada.
 Proof of completion is provided.
 This is not a certification program.
 Email Katherine.firstname.lastname@example.org for codes to access this program at no cost.

 Other tools for technicians

 - Check forms: can be printed or you can order them for free.

 - Manual: CPSTs can login on CPSAC.org and download the technician manual.